eCommerce Speed Optimisation Guide

 - Terser (for JavaScript)

-Minified code contributes to leaner pages and quicker loading across the board.
+Minified code makes pages leaner and quicker to load across the board.

 Monitoring Performance with Site Speed Testing Tools

 Constant monitoring is crucial.
-Without regular assessments, it’s easy to overlook bottlenecks that develop over time – especially as new plugins, features, or media are added.
+Without regular checks, it's easy to miss bottlenecks that build up over time.
+This is especially true as you add new plugins, features, or media.

 Key Performance Indicators to Monitor: